SimonDosda/SimonDosda.github.io/_posts/2021-09-14-blog-github-pages-2-setup.markdown

 You can also add the property `show_excerpts: true` to display posts' excerpts on the home page.

-More anedoctical, you can change the permalink generation for pages with the `permalink` attribute.
+More anecdotical, you can change the permalink generation for pages with the `permalink` attribute.
 I like to use a less nested structure like the following.

 ```yaml
 permalink: /:collection/:year-:month-:day-:title:output_ext